krishnamurthypranesh/Sleep-Optimization/README.md

 * Are sleep and perception of the day in general associated?
 * Does getting more sleep improve the perception of my day?
 * Does gettting less sleep improve the perception of my day?
-* Does sleeping earlier improve the perception of my day?

 To do this I'll need to first clean the data to make sure that the variables that I actually require are present in a proper and usable format.
 Then I'll need to make sure that the data is adequate and run the required statistical tests and document the results.
 Those results are the ones I'll be using in my blog post.